-I recently celebrated my twenty fourth birthday.
-I celebrated my birthday with a dinner which my mom and her brother attended.
-Listening to them talk was fascinating because they are about the only people I know who would use uste.
-Here is a mini dialogue that I heard from them.
+I recently invited my mom and her younger brother to a dinner at a restaurant in Manila.
+Listening to them talk was really fascinating because they are about the only people I know who would use uste (usted) when speaking in Chabacano.
+Here is an exchange e that I heard from them during our dinner.

-Donde man bo ara (ahora) ta queda gale?
+Mom: Enbuenamente man.
+Donde man vos (bo) ahora (ara) ta queda gale?

-Notice that the younger sibling uses uste and the older one uses voh (vos).
+Notice that the younger sibling uses uste and the older one uses vos.
 What’s stranger is that they don’t use tu.
-Now, as I have mentioned earlier, I only find this usage of uste in my mom’s family.
-Although, a few months ago, I have heard two people at the airport who clearly have met each other at that moment judging from their conversation (yes, I was eavesdropping) use uste.
+I only find this usage of uste in my mom’s family.

-There are families in Zamboanga city (like mine) wherein tu is used for formal situations and bo (from the Spanish vos) is used for informal situations.
+There are families in Zamboanga city (like mine) wherein tu is used for formal situations and vos (bos, boh) is used for informal situations.

 In Spanish, vos is primarily used in Argentina and is used instead of tu.